Medically reviewed by Drugs.com. Last updated on May 5, 2022.

 - For chronic constipation:

-- Adults—Oral, 6 milligrams (mg) twice daily on an empty stomach shortly before you eat a meal.
+- Adults—6 milligrams (mg) 2 times a day before meals.
 Your doctor will decide how long you should continue to take tegaserod.

 - For chronic constipation:

-If you miss a dose of tegaserod, skip the missed dose and go back to your regular dosing schedule.
+If you miss a dose of tegaserod, take it as soon as possible.
+However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.